TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

    * EXPIRE: use the EXPIRE clause with tables to control the SnappyStore memory usage.
 It expires the rows after configured TTL.

 //Jags>> Expire is not clear.
 Rishi or someone needs to be specify the correct semantics.
-Where is the action specification? do we just destroy?
+Where is the action specification? do we just destroy? <mark>RISHI </mark>

    * COLUMN_BATCH_SIZE: The default size of blocks to use for storage in the SnappyData column store.
 When inserting data into the column storage this is the unit (in bytes) that is used to split the data into chunks for efficient storage and retrieval.
 The default value is 25165824 (24M)

    //Jags>> Shyja, please make a note that we need a separate section where we capture our memory management design.
 And, this ref should link to that section.
 Essentially, how does the Snappy storage system work?
 For each partition there is DeltaRowBuffer --> column store (split into multiple batches).
 Now, we default on a size not count ? ...
-Rishi, sumedh need to help.
+Rishi, sumedh need to help. <mark>RISHI </mark>

    * COLUMN_MAX_DELTA_ROWS: The maximum number of rows that can be in the delta buffer of a column table for each bucket, before it is flushed into the column store.
 Although the size of column batches is limited by COLUMN_BATCH_SIZE (and thus limits size of row buffer for each bucket as well), this property allows a lower limit on the number of rows for better scan performance.
 The default value is 10000.